zimolab/hello_lvgl_v8/README.md

 ├── start.sh
 ```

-It is recommended to upload the whole `build/bin` directory to the target device and run the `start.sh` to start the application.
-The `start.sh` will automatically set the environment to run the application.
+You should upload the whole `build/bin` directory to your target device and run the startup script( `start.sh` ) to start the application.
+The startup script will do some neccassary work to get the application running.

+---
 Note: this project is made for a rk3506(a arm soc with 3 * A7 cores and 1 * M0 mcu) with a 480x800 LCD screen with a touch panel.
 It should also work on other framebuffer-based linux system, but you may need to modify some configurations in the `lv_conf.h`, `lv_drv_conf.h` and `src/main.c`.
 ---

 Thirdparty libraries intergration can be done with a simple `Makefile` file.
 Refer to the `libs/mylib/Makefile` for more information.